 It is another election year and everyone is talking about the lack of great Presidential candidates.
 Regardless of your political bent, there are certain leadership qualities we all want in our President.
-Most people I talk to don’t see those qualities clearly present in the current batch of candidates.
+Most people I talk to don’t see those qualities clearly present in the current candidates.

 Great Presidential Candidates?

+In fact, my son asked me one time why we don’t have more presidential candidates like Lincoln, Jefferson and Washington anymore.
+I explained my thoughts on that and we had a great conversation about leadership.
 But this conversation got me thinking about the most common leadership qualities everyone wants in their leaders and how this could apply to Christian business owners and leaders.

 Leadership Behaviors